 Decision-making process and main principles of remuneration

 The remuneration of the members of the Board of Directors (the “Board”) is confirmed by the Annual General Meeting (the “AGM”).
-According to the decision of the AGM 2018, the Shareholders’ Nomination Board replaces the Nomination Committee of the Board of Directors and the Shareholders’ Nomination Board will make the proposals regarding the remuneration of the Board members in the future.
-According to the decision of the AGM 2018, the monthly fee of the Chairman of the Board of Directors is EUR 4,750 (2017: EUR 4,000), the monthly fee of the Vice Chairman is EUR 4,000 (2017: EUR 3,200), the monthly fee of the Chairman of the Audit Committee of the Board of Directors is EUR 4,000, where such individual is neither the Chairman or the Vice Chairman of the Board of Directors and monthly fee of the members of the Board is EUR 3,250 (2017: EUR 2,800).
+The AGM 2019 approved the proposal of the Shareholders’ Nomination Board regarding the remuneration of the Board members.
+According to the decision of the AGM 2019, the monthly fee of the Chairman of the Board of Directors is EUR 5 000 (2018: EUR 4 750), the monthly fee of the Vice Chairman is EUR 4 000 (2018: EUR 4 000), the monthly fee of the Chairman of the Audit Committee of the Board is EUR 4 000 in case he/she does not simultaneously act as the Chairman or the Vice Chairman of the Board and the monthly fee of the members of the Board is EUR 3 250 (2018: EUR 3 250).
 Based on the AGM resolution, the monthly remuneration will be paid in cash.
 Board members are not in an employment relationship or service contract with CapMan and they are not given the opportunity to participate in CapMan’s share-based remuneration program, nor does CapMan have a pension plan that they can opt to take part in.

-The Chairmen of the Board and Board’s Committees are paid a meeting fee of EUR 800 per meeting (2017: EUR 800) and the members of the Board and Board’s Committees are paid meeting fee of EUR 400 per meeting (2018: EUR 400).
+The Chairmen of the Board and Board’s Committees are paid a meeting fee of EUR 800 per meeting (2018: EUR 800) and the members of the Board and Board’s Committees are paid meeting fee of EUR 400 per meeting (2018: EUR 400).
 All of the meeting fees are also paid in cash.
 All members of the Board shall be reimbursed for reasonable travel expenses in accordance with the company´s travel compensation policy.

-Remuneration and other financial benefits paid to the directors in 2017 are described in the table below.
+Remuneration and other financial benefits paid to the directors in 2018 are described in the Remuneration Report below.

 CEO and Management Group